A guide to representing yourself when you want to appeal a decision made by an associate judge in the Trial Division of the Supreme Court of Victoria.

 Guide - Appealing a decision made by an associate judge

-View the guide below, or download a printable version of this guide at the bottom of the page.
+The guide below is for appeals heard in the Trial Division.
+View the guide below, or download a printable version at the bottom of the page.

 The information in the guide is for people representing themselves throughout the court process.
-It includes what to do at each stage, what forms you need to complete, what documents you need to provide, court fees and costs that apply and what it means to represent yourself in the Supreme Court.
+It includes what to do at each stage, what forms you need to complete, what documents you need to provide, court fees and costs that apply and what it means to represent yourself in the Supreme Court of Victoria.

 In most cases, you have 14 days from the date the decision was made to serve a Notice of Appeal form on the respondent .
 The date of the decision is on the Court order.